FreedomIntelligence/Huatuo-26M/README_en.md

 The Huatuo-26M dataset is licensed under Apache 2.0.
 Please make sure you have read and agreed to the license terms before using it.

-## 👷🏻‍Contribution

-We welcome and appreciate all contributions!
-If you find problems in the dataset or have new ideas and suggestions, please feel free to communicate with us through Issues or Pull Requests.

 ## 📱Contact Us

-If you have any questions or need help, please feel free to ask us via email （[changmiaowang@cuhk.edu.cn](mailto:changmiaowang@cuhk.edu.cn)）or in the Issues section.
+If you have any questions or need help, please feel free to ask us via email （[xidongw@163.com](mailto:xidongw@163.com)）or in the Issues section.

 ------

-The project is named after Hua Tuo, a famous physician in ancient China, reflecting our dedication to the advancement of medical knowledge and technology.